-Petitions to recall two Democratic state senators were approved by election officials on Friday, kicking months of threats by Colorado Republicans to oust Democratic lawmakers from office into high gear.
+Petitions to recall two Democratic state senators have been approved by election officials, kicking months of threats by Colorado Republicans to oust Democratic lawmakers from office into high gear.

 The Colorado Secretary of State’s Office said opponents of state Sens.
 Pete Lee, of Colorado Springs, and Brittany Pettersen, of Lakewood, can begin gathering signatures to try and force a recall election to remove the pair from office.